etsangsplk/hashgraph-ledger/README.md

 Stefan Corporation is using the JWT claim name `shares` to store the amount of shares held by the subscriber.

-The claim payload shall be a JSON object similar to
+The claim payload is a JSON object similar to

     {
         shares: 1,